This week I am headed to Washington DC to straighten everybody out. I apologize, fellow Americans, for not getting around to this sooner.

 At one point I was crawling step to step, the backpack with its bottled water, dense protein snacks, and a camera insisting on pulling me in the other direction, and Josh and I agreed that this was indeed an excellent metaphor for the trials of marriage, because we were sharing the load, and although all good sense was telling us not to have even attempted this to begin with, we were going to see it through to the end.
 The next good marriage metaphor we discover, I have decided, will involve sitting on a couch.

 It was when we saw the woman with an injured ankle being practically carried down the trail that I realized we Reds fans are in the middle of a metaphor of our own.
 Everyone we met on the Incline was kind to one another; one man took one look at my radioactive whiteness and immediately offered up his sunblock, and everyone was generous at the summit with photo taking.
 We are here now, Redleg Nation.
 We are in survival, and we must take turns with the backpack to progress beyond the trade deadline.
-One day I’ll say, “This can’t last forever”; the next, you’ll send a hopeful text about the talent in the minors.
-We might be crawling, but we’re not quitting.
+We might be crawling, but we are not quitting.

 “You gotta be kidding me,” Josh said.

 We had hit the False Pitcher Revolution, that point in the season at which the Reds were winning, largely because Price was deploying his bullpen as a group starting pitcher.
 Remember this?
 Remember how exciting it all was?
 How sport-changing?
 How non-depressing?